 The solution to your problem may be as simple as choosing the right bread pan.

-Loaf pans come in many sizes – from tiny minis, for your holiday gift loaves, to king-sized pain de mie pans, capable of producing 2 1/2-pound loaves.
+Bread loaf pans come in many sizes — from tiny minis for your holiday gift loaves to king-sized pain de mie pans capable of producing 2 1/2-pound loaves.

-Still, the vast majority of yeast bread recipes call for one of two basic sizes: 9" x 5", or 8 1/2" x 4 1/2".
-Both of these size pans are generally 2 1/2" tall.
+But the vast majority of yeast bread recipes call for one of two basic bread pan sizes: 9" x 5" or 8 1/2" x 4 1/2".
+Both of these bread pans are generally 2 1/2" tall; sometimes, they’re interchangeably referred to as a “loaf pan.”

 Choosing the Right Bread Pan via @kingarthurflour

-Viewed alone, they're hard to tell apart.
-Side by side, you'll notice the slight size difference.
+That 1/2" difference on each side may not seem like a big distinction — viewed alone, these bread pans are hard to tell apart.
+Side by side, you'll notice the slight size variation.

-But that 1/2" difference in each dimension translates to a 15% difference in capacity.
-Which also might not sound like much... but does, in many cases, mean the difference between a nicely domed loaf, and one that's barely managed to crest the rim of the pan.
+But that 1/2" difference in each dimension translates to a 15% variation in capacity.
+In many cases, it means the difference between a nicely domed bread loaf and one that’s barely managed to crest the rim of the pan.
+So if a bread recipe calls for an 8 1/2" x 4 1/2" loaf pan, as many yeasted sandwich breads do, it’s important to use that exact size.
+(9" x 5" pans, meanwhile, are often used for quick breads.)

 Choosing the Right Bread Pan via @kingarthurflour